learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Iteration:

-2. Jest:
+2. Higher Order Functions:

-3. Classes:
+3. Jest:

-4. Constructor:
+4. Classes:

 5. React: